Arc the Lad: Anime

-The Arc the Lad anime adaptation was produced by Bee Train and directed by Itsuro Kawasaki.
+An anime adaptation of the series titled Arc the Lad was produced by Bee Train and directed by Itsuro Kawasaki.
+Despite its name, it is an adaptation of Arc the Lad II instead of the original game.
 The series ran on Japan's WOWOW satellite network for 26 episodes from April 5, 1999, to October 11, 1999 as part of the Anime Complex omnibus series.
-A North American release was produced by ADV Films and aired on the Anime Network.
+A North American release was produced by ADV Films and aired on the Anime Network, three years before said game would be released internationally through Arc the Lad Collection.